Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Results

 \subsection{Physical properties of the pillar}

-The dense gas defining the simulated pillar (cells with $n>10^3$ cm$^{-3}$, see Section \ref{subsec:PillarIdentification} and Fig. \ref{fig:pdpmapvsNdensmaps_142}, left panel) has a lifetime of approximately $0.3$~Myr and the simulation displays physical properties consistent with those reported for the pillars in M16 at a time $t = 0.7$~Myr after the formation of the pillar (see Table \ref{tab:pillar_comparison}).
+The dense gas defining the pillar (cells with $n>10^3$ cm$^{-3}$, see Section \ref{subsec:PillarIdentification}) has a lifetime of approximately $0.3$~Myr and the simulation displays physical properties consistent with those reported for the pillars in M16 at a time $t = 0.7$~Myr after the formation of the pillar (see Table \ref{tab:pillar_comparison}).